ibm-cloud-docs/vmwaresolutions/services/fortinetvm_ordering.md

 ## Ordering FortiGate Virtual Appliance for a new instance
 {: #fortinetvm_ordering-new}

-When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-procedure), scroll down to the services section and click **FortiGate Virtual Appliance** in the **Security and compliance** category.
-Follow the steps to add the service to your instance.
+When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure), scroll down to the Add-on services section.
+FortiGate Virtual Appliance is in the Security and compliance category.
+Open the category, locate FortiGate Virtual Appliance, and toggle its switch on.

+Select **Edit** to review and specify the information.
+If you enter or change information, click **Save**.

 You cannot install Juniper® vSRX and FortiGate Virtual Appliance on the same edge services cluster.